scriptPilot/google-calendar-synchronization/README.md

 Change the target calendar respectively.

+Create a third trigger for the second target calendar.

 ### Reset

 After any modification to the `onCalendarUpdate` function, you should run the function `resetScript` to reset the script and allow synchronization of all events again.